koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 3. The system can get stuck in a local attractor.
 Imagine that we want the system to talk about parties at Chuck-E-Cheese in particular, and we give the system 2 reward if it says "We had a party at Chuck-E-Cheese."
 But the system may never get there during training due to exploration issues, which are *exarcerbated by the network getting penalized relative to its on-policy value estimate* $v_{t-1}(s)$.[^explore]
    [^explore]: In other words, PPO actively updates against actions which aren't known to beat current on-policy value $v^\pi_t(s)$.
 The process penalizes exploration.

 This doesn't seem limited to tabular TD-learning, or PPO in more realistic domains.
-EG vanilla policy gradient will also allow a system to extract an unbounded amount of reinforcement from a single kind of event (e.g. "wedding").
+For example, vanilla policy gradient will also allow a system to extract an unbounded amount of reinforcement from a single kind of event (e.g. "wedding").
 Unless very specific care is taken, Alex thinks this kind of failure happens by default in policy gradient methods.

 ### Action-conditioned TD error avoids arbitrarily high logits